-- Name and age (age not required in Anchorage AMC 05.20.020) of proposed subtenant or assignee
+- Name and age of proposed subtenant or assignee.
+(Age is not required in Anchorage).

 Once given this information, the landlord has 14 days to answer the request (AS 34.03.060(d)).
-No answer within 14 days is the same as consent, and the tenant can go ahead and sublease (AS 34.03.060(f)).
-The new tenants may be rejected only for certain specific reasons, and the landlord cannot unreasonably prevent subleasing (AS 34.03.060).
+If there is no answer within 14 days is the same as consent, and the tenant may proceed with subletting.
+The new tenants may be rejected only for certain reasons (i.e., insufficient credit, pets, under the age of 18, etc.), and the landlord cannot unreasonably prevent subleasing.

 For more information and to get a FREE Alaska sublease agreement click here.